-The Board or a Corrission shall receive evidence and testimony on any to the Board or Corrission of the criteria in whatever order as appears/most expeditious and equitable.
+The Board or a Commission shall receive evidence and testimony on any of the criteria in whatever order as appears to the Board or Commission most expeditious and equitable.
 Upon conclusion of an offer of proof under a criterion and unless otherwise directed by the Board or a District Commission, all other parties shall at that time present whatever evidence and testimony they intend to offer on the criteria before proceeding to another criterion.